AdobeDocs/analytics.en/help/components/c-calcmetrics/c-workflow/cm-workflow/c-build-metrics/m-metric-type-alloc.md

 |  PROMO C  | $1.67  | $0  | $2.50  |
 |  Total  | $10.00  | $10.00  | $10.00  |

-**Summary of how linear allocation works as of July 19, 2018**
+**Summary of how linear allocation works now**

-After July 19th, we corrected this behavior in calculated metrics.
 Instead of using the persisted values based on last touch or first touch, [!DNL Analytics] now uses only the values that were passed in (the first row of the top table).
 As such, the dimension allocation settings no longer impact the way linear allocation is calculated (meaning props and eVars will be treated in the same way), and the results reflect what was originally passed in rather than the first or last touch values that may have persisted.
 So, in all three cases, A = 10 &#42; (2/4) = $5, B = 10 &#42; (1/4) = $2.50, and C = 10 &#42; (1/4) = $2.50.

 |  Values  | New Last Touch eVar  | New First Touch eVar  | New Prop  |
 |---|---|---|---|